xavjamito/tsed/docs/docs/request-context.md

----
-prev: true
-next: true
----

 # Context

-Ts.ED provides an util to get request, response, to store and share data along all middlewares/endpoints during a request with @@PlatformContext@@.
+Ts.ED provides an utility to get request, response, to store and share data along all middlewares/endpoints during a request with @@PlatformContext@@.
 This context is created by Ts.ED when the request is handled by the server.

 It contains some information as following: